agilestacks/korral/README.md

 Korral collects Kubernetes cluster cost metrics and provides them to Prometheus.
 Currently, on AWS.

-Exposed metrics structure adheres to Prometheus [best practices](https://prometheus.io/docs/practices/naming/) where metrics are exported on fine granularity level, then aggregation is performed in Prometheus.
+The exported metrics structure adheres to Prometheus [best practices](https://prometheus.io/docs/practices/naming/) where metrics are exposed on fine granularity level, then aggregation is performed in Prometheus.
 There are two facets though to help users write simpler queries:

 1. Cluster level where cost is provided on cluster object level: node, node volumes, load-balancers, etc.;
 2. Pod level where cost is per pod and includes pod volumes.
-Costs that cannot be reliably attributed to a specific pod is amortized accross all pods (in a namespace, on a node).
-For example, ingress controller load-balancer and it's egress traffic cost, or node boot volume cost.
+Costs that cannot be reliably attributed to a specific pod is amortized across all pods (in a namespace, on a node).
+For example, ingress controller load-balancer and it's egress traffic cost or node boot volume cost.

-In both cases the metrics are measured in US$ per hour.
-Sum of all metrics in a facet should add up to the total cluster cost, modulo rounding errors.
+In both cases, the metrics are measured in US$ per hour.
+The Sum of all metrics in a facet should add up to the total cluster cost, modulo rounding errors.
 Note that orphan volumes costs are not included in _Pod level_ facet.

 ### Cluster level